joshkennedy/joshkennedy-old/app/work/_posts/2013-01-04-calibre-app.md

 slug: calibre-app
 excerpt: "Application Design"
 ---
-I love Calibre.
-It find it to be the only viable solution for managing and organizing my ebooks.
+I love [Calibre](http://calibre-ebook.com).
+I find it to be the only viable solution for managing and organizing my ebooks.
 Sadly, each subsequent release of the application is bogged down with features I’ll never use.

 I wanted something snappy; something that loads in seconds despite the size of my library; something that doesn't make me feel as if I'm looking at spreadsheets from 2002.